crystal-cache/cache/README.md

 #### fetch

-Fetches data from the cache, using the given `key`.
+Fetches data from the cache, using the given `key` (which must be a string).
 If there is data in the cache with the given `key`, then that data is returned.

 If there is no such data in the cache, then a `block` will be passed the `key`